Are you Looking to Receive Financing For Your Hair Salon? Here Are the Most Important Tips for You to Succeed in Doing So.

 Lines of credit are based on assets.
 Often, hair salon and spa service industry businesses arrange asset-based lines of credit with lending institutions.
 This way, the hair salon or spa receives funding based on the value of the assets and equipment used by the company.
 The higher the value of the equipment offered up as collateral, the greater the available line of credit.

 Conventional Loans.
-Conventional loans typically offer flexible terms and pricing for hair salons and spa service businesses, and lending institutions are able to give even lower pricing based on the strength of the loan application.
+Conventional loans typically offer flexible terms and pricing for hair salons and spa service businesses, and lending institutions can give even lower pricing based on the strength of the loan application.
 Conventional loans are usually arranged through banks.
-If your business is looking for flexible terms and pricing, conventional loans offer both, because the lenders can giver lower pricing for more robust requests.
+If your business is looking for flexible terms and pricing, conventional loans offer both, because the lenders can give lower pricing for more robust requests.
 But the challenge is that your finances have to be in absolutely pristine condition before you apply if you’re hoping to get those favorable terms.

 Conventional loans can be arranged through traditional banking institutions and even non-bank lenders.
 Conventional loans are not guaranteed by a third party, so the bank or lending institution assumes the full risk of the loan.
 Because of this, the credit standards on conventional loans are typically higher than other forms of financing or will be secured by collateral such as a piece of equipment or a personal residence.

 Merchant Cash Advance.
-A merchant cash advance is not technically a loan, but it is an advance of cash that’s based on your business’s credit card receivables.
-Financing companies offer merchant cash advances based on the volume of credit card sales a hair salon or spa has over a given period.
+A merchant cash advance is not technically a loan, but it is an advance of cash that’s based on your business’s credit card and other future business receivables.
+Financing companies offer merchant cash advances based on the volume of credit card sales and business receipts a hair salon or spa has over a given period.

-In order to qualify for a merchant cash advance, the hair salon or spa must have a physical establishment, as well as an established record of credit card sales.
+To qualify for a merchant cash advance, the hair salon or spa must have a physical establishment, as well as an established record of credit card sales and other business receipts.
 The higher the volume of sales, the greater the amount of the cash advance.
 Merchant cash advances are typically considered to be short-term funding.
-They can be arranged quickly, and also have the benefit of providing cash up front.
+They can be arranged quickly, and also have the benefit of providing cash upfront.
 What makes this type of financing appealing to many salon owners is the fact that it is paid back based on a percentage of the salon’s future sales, making it an affordable way for many salons to expand.

 There are many funding options available to salon or spa owners.
-Your beauty salon can benefit from many of these options, if you handle it the right way.
-Just keep these dos and don’ts in the back of your mind, and you’ll be well on your way to growing your salon business.
+Your beauty salon can benefit from many of these options if you handle them the right way.
+Keep these dos and don’ts in the back of your mind, and you’ll be well on your way to growing your salon business.